 An immune response that doesn’t involve antibodies but rather involves the activation of phagocytes, antigen-specific cytotoxic T-lymphocytes, and the release of various cytokines in response to a viral antigen.

 T cells are involved in fighting viral antigens.

 Humoral and cell-mediated responses can occur in both the innate and adaptive immune system.

-The immune system is the body’s defense against infectious organisms and other invaders.
-Through a series of steps called the immune response, the immune system attacks organisms and substances that invade body systems and cause disease.
+The immune system is the body’s defence against infectious organisms and other invaders.
+Through a series of steps called the immune response, the immune system attacks and neutralises organisms and substances that invade body systems and cause disease

 The immune system has two avenues to fight disease: